espidev/ProtectionStones/README.md

         # Hide protection stone right away when placed?
         auto_hide = false

+        # Whether or not to automatically merge into other regions when placed if there is only one overlapping and allow_merging is true
+        auto_merge = false

         # Disable returning the block when removed/unclaimed?
         no_drop = false